objarni/tetris/README.md

 # tetris

-Tetris implementation written in Java.
+Basic Tetris implementation written in Java.

-Used in Live Tech Coaching sessions

 # How to run Tetris?